-The city's budget is structured to provide quality public services to residents and businesses at a reasonable price.
+The city's budget is structured to provide quality public services to residents and businesses.
+The budget process follows a timetable established by state law.

 The city uses an open and public process to adopt its annual budget.
-The process typically follow this timeline:
+The process typically follows this timeline:

 - June - Departments prepare budget requests

-- July - Department budgets are reviewed by City Management
+- July - Department budgets reviewed by City Administrator and Administrative Services Director

-- August - Council reviews budget requests at a public Finance Committee meeting
+- August - City council reviews budget requests at a public council workshop

 - September - Council adopts preliminary budget and tax levy

-- December - Council adopts final budget and tax levy
+- December - Council reviews the budget at a public meeting and adopts final budget and tax levy

 The League of Minnesota Cities has prepared some educational resources to explain the various factors that impact taxes for property owners: